GSA/digitalgov.gov/content/posts/2015-03-13-goodgovux-addresses-ux-of-it-contracts.md

 ---
-url: /2015/03/13/goodgovux-addresses-ux-of-it-contracts/
 date: 2015-03-13 10:00:27 -0400
 title: GoodGovUX Addresses UX of IT Contracts
 summary: How do you define user experience (UX)?
 That was the question posed to more than 100 people at the GoodGovUX event at the Artisphere in Arlington, Virginia, on February 24th.
-Attendees learned how government can improve the user experience of digital products, from intranets
+Attendees learned how government can improve the user experience of digital products, from
 authors:
   - jordan-higgins
 categories:
   - Accessibility
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - RFP